- Our Ministers

 - Strategic Plan

 - Freedom of information, open government and privacy

 From the Chief Executive

-In accordance with the Public Sector Act 2019, I am pleased to present the annual report for the South Australian Department of Human Services (DHS) for the year ended 30 June 2019.
-The report outlines the achievements and performance of DHS, including the financial performance of the department, for the 2018-19 financial year.
+In accordance with the Public Sector Act 2009, I am pleased to present the annual report for the South Australian Department of Human Services (DHS) for the year ended 30 June 2020.

-Finally, I wish to take this opportunity to thank all DHS staff for their ongoing contribution to improving the wellbeing and safety of South Australians.
+Finally, I wish to take this opportunity to thank all DHS staff for their dedicated and committed work during the COVID-19 pandemic, particularly frontline support staff who continued to provide critical ongoing services to South Australians.

 Department of Human Services